ISISComputingGroup/lewis-ess/docs/developer_guide/framework_details.rst

 Framework Details
 =================

-The Plankton framework is built around a cycle-based statemachine that drives the device simulation, and shared protocol adapters that separate the communication layer from the simulated device.
+The Lewis framework is built around a cycle-based statemachine that drives the device simulation, and shared protocol adapters that separate the communication layer from the simulated device.